 Nikodem’s daughter Asia took over Mateńka after he passed away in 2008.
 Without her we wouldn’t be where we are today.
 She took it upon herself to keep Mateńka afloat.
-Asia and her partner Tomek took care of a number of essential repairs and brought her slowly back to life.
+Asia and her partner Tomek took care of many repairs after her accident and brought her slowly back to life.

 Ela “Elisa” Jasińska

 Elisa is Nikodem’s youngest daughter.
-She spent many vacations sailing as a child, however sailing was not the reason she was there, her dad was.
+She spent many vacations sailing with her dad as a child, but sailing was not the reason she was there, her dad was.
 For her Mateńka was the home she had with her father.
-She discovered her own passion for sailing and the boat life in recent years and sails and lives on Mateńka now.
+She discovered her own passion for sailing and the boat life after her dad passed away and she sails and lives on Mateńka now.

-His daughters took over Mateńka in 2008 and after a lot of repairs Joanna had her sailing again by 2010.
-She cruised around the Mediterranean for a few years and in 2015 Elisa sailed her back to Poland, for some more much needed repairs.
+His daughters took over Mateńka and after a lot of repairs Asia had her sailworthy again by 2010.
+She cruised around the Mediterranean for a few years and in 2015 Elisa sailed her back to Poland, for some more needed work.